5 automobile capitals that all car lovers should learn about.

 It is this city that takes the fifth place in the top.
 Often companies are named after their location or discoverers, but in this case, the opposite happened.
 After the opening of the headquarters and about twelve factories for the production of cars in the town of Japan, it was decided to rename it.
 Thus, it became the automobile capital, which previously had a name - Koromo.

 However, the history of the development of Koromo did not begin with the automotive industry, the first results of production were automated looms.

-But in our time, the Japanese have achieved unprecedented success in the development of passenger cars.
+But nowadays, the Japanese have achieved unprecedented success in the development of passenger cars.
 All because of their inherent diligence.
-After all, since 1997, the company was one of the first to take a risk and began producing hybrid cars.
+After all, since 1997, the company was one of the first to take a risk and started producing hybrid cars.

 Toyota cars deserve worldwide popularity even now.